-Health care is very expensive in the United states.
-That is why all GVSU international students are required to have health insurance to cover major medical expenses during their stay in the United States.
-You may purchase a policy in your home country if it meets the following conditions:
+Health Insurance Information Health care is very expensive in the United states.
+That is why all GVSU international students are recommended to have health insurance to cover major medical expenses during their stay in the United States.

-Grand Valley offers medical services through the MetroHealth Center.
-Students needing urgent medical attention should visit one of the area hospitals, which include Spectrum Health, Mary Free Bed, Metro Health, Helen DeVos Children’s Hospital, Butterworth Hospital and Saint Mary’s Health Center.
+Medical Attention: Grand Valley offers medical services through the MetroHealth Center.
+Students needing urgent medical attention should visit one of the area hospitals, which include Spectrum Health, Mary Free Bed, Metro Health, Helen DeVos Childrens Hospital, Butterworth Hospital and Saint Marys Health Center.
 In case of an emergency in the United States, dial 911.